ewejose123/Portfolio-Website/README.md

-# 🚀 Portfolio Website - Ewe José Omusi Sáez
+# 🌐 Professional Website Development Services - Ewe José Omusi Sáez

-> **Full Stack Developer & Game Creator** building seamless web applications and competitive multiplayer games.
+> **Telecommunications Engineer & Web Developer** specializing in fast, professional website creation for small businesses and entrepreneurs.

-## 👋 About Me
+## 👋 About My Services

-I'm a passionate Full Stack Developer with expertise in creating modern web applications and immersive gaming experiences.
-Currently living in Spain and available for remote work opportunities with a very flexible schedule, ready to adapt to different time zones and project needs.
+I'm a Telecommunications Engineer with 5+ years of specialized experience in web development, offering professional website creation services to help businesses establish their online presence.
+Based in Spain, I provide fast, affordable, and high-quality web solutions with a focus on conversion and results.

-### 🌟 What I Do
+### 🌟 What I Offer

-- **🎮 Game Development**: Creating competitive multiplayer games with advanced networking, 120Hz authoritative physics, and real-time synchronization
+- **🌐 Simple Business Websites**: Professional websites for restaurants, local services, and small businesses (€300-€500)
+- **🛒 Online Stores**: Complete Shopify e-commerce solutions for businesses wanting to sell online (€1000-€1500)
-- **💻 Full Stack Web Development**: Building responsive, scalable web applications using modern frameworks and best practices
+- **⚙️ Custom Web Applications**: Fully customized web applications and complex solutions (€1500+)
-- **🔧 Technical Leadership**: Providing code architecture mentorship and technical guidance to development teams
-- **🌍 International Projects**: Working across different time zones with multicultural teams
+- **📱 Mobile-First Design**: All websites optimized for mobile and desktop devices
+- **⚡ Fast Delivery**: Most websites delivered in 3-7 days, not months

 ### 🗣️ Languages